ChrisWojcik/simple-form-validator/README.md

 * Input must be a US Phone number (country codes and ext not currently supported)
 * Input must be a properly formmatted credit card number (Visa, Mastercard, American Express, Discover)
-* Input must validate according to a custom callback function
+* Input must validate according to a custom callback function (can be used to group fields together)